-The choice of things to do in Barbados is as varied and colourful as the island itself.
-The dazzling west coast plays home to some of the best bars in Barbados (which beckon you in for a sundowner), while the uplands and rugged east coast unearth some one-of-a-kind gardens and natural wonders.
-Put your adventurer’s hat on and explore some of our top things to do in Barbados.
-You’re going to love this rich and diverse little island.
+The list of things to do in Barbados is as varied and colourful as the island itself.
+The dazzling west coast is home to some of the best bars in Barbados, while the uplands and rugged east coast unearth some one-of-a-kind gardens and natural wonders.
+So, while it can be tempting to spend all your time at one of our luxury villas in Barbados, don’t pass up the chance to put your adventurer’s hat on and explore some of our top things to do in Barbados.

 Come Friday night, join the locals in the fishing town of Oistins.
 Partying at its Friday night ‘Fish Fry’ is a ritual for many Bajans and with stall-after-stall of sizzling barbequed fish and chicken, it’s one of the best places to eat in Barbados.
 Try the local’s favourite flying fish or ‘Mahi Mahi’.
 Or tuck into spicy jerk chicken and macaroni pie – accompanied by calypso beats and plenty of rum.